DBatUTuebingen/provenance-for-recursive-queries/README.md

 (7 rows)
 ```

 Cell identifier `-1` sits in row *1* of column `part`.
 In the corresponding row and column of Phase 1, we find the data value `humanoid`.

 Interpretation: the input value `humanoid` has been inspected to decide
 the existence of output value `head`.
 Please see Figure 4 and its discussion in
 the paper for more details on how to read these tables.

 ## `dtw`

 This example evaluates the *Dynamic Time Warping* (DTW) score of two time series.
 It is an example of a recursive UDF and is discussed in the paper.

 ### `dtw-experiments`

 For completeness, we have also provided the DTW queries that have been used
 in Section 3.2 (experiments).
+Noteworthy differences are listed below.

+* Provenance sets are not implemented as arrays.
+Instead, we employ the bit set extension also mentioned in the paper.
+* The recursive `dtw()` UDF is formulated in the `PL/PGSQL` dialect instead of `SQL`.
+This is a very basic transformation which does not change the function body, i.e. is consistent with the provenance rewrite rules from the paper.
+However, it is a worthwile PostgreSQL-specific optimization for the evaluation of recursive UDFs.
+The reason is that `PL/PGSQL` makes better use of PostgreSQL's plan caching and thereby saves time in every UDF call but the first one.
+This optimization boosts both regular query evaluation and provenance derivation.
+* Instead of example data, we employ a data generator.
+Time series of variable length are created as specified by the `:scalefac` variable (syntax example: `$ psql < tables.sql -v scalefac=4`).

 However, these queries cannot be evaluated as is:
 we do not provide the required PostgreSQL bit set extension here.
 Please approach
 us if you are interested.

 ## `fsm`

 This example implements a finite state machine in SQL.
 This machine is used to realize a
 parser for chemical formulae.
 It is an example of a recursive UDF.